-Today, I’m going to show you how to install faux tin ceiling tiles so you can transform your ceilings from so-so to spectacular.
+Today, I’m going to show you how to install glue-up faux tin ceiling tiles so you can transform your ceilings from so-so to spectacular.
 In just a few hours and with about $40 in materials, we added character to our powder room.
 Even though it was done in a small room, you can certainly incorporate the same easy steps in a much larger room.

 Before we even got started, we ran into some concerns such as: